IsabelleDolan/IsabelleDolan.github.io/_projects/thesis.md

 title: "Designing and Simulating Wavelength Shifting Geometry in an Active Helium Target"
 header:
   teaser: /assets/images/target.png
-excerpt: "I designed and simulated wavelength shifting geometry for a proposed active helium target at the Mainz Microtron in Germany as part of my honours thesis."
+excerpt: "I designed and subsequently simulated the efficacy of several configurations of wavelength shifting fibers to be placed inside a proposed active helium target at the Mainz Microtron in Germany as part of my honours thesis."
 order: 1
 share: false
 layout: single